PaulSHahn/emacssetup/README.md

 If your OS doesn't have at least version 26 of *emacs* installed, you will want to build your own.

 You may want to build your own once you have an extensive setup.
-Modern versions of *emacs* use packages, so the default version provided by your distribution is not as likely to be as broken as they used to be.
+Modern versions of *emacs* use packages, so the versions provided by your distribution are more suitable than they used to be.

 # Building